Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Bogoliubov Fermi Surfaces

 In the absence of any superconductivity and Zeeman field, normal state FS for our four band model is a circle of radius $k_f=\sqrt{2m\mu}$.
 Introducing \dw superconductivity gives rise to the four nodal lines positioned along $k_x=\pm k_y$.
-These four nodal lines intersect the normal state FS at four points, $(k_x,k_y)=(\pm k_f/\sqrt{2},\pm k_f/\sqrt{2})$ (see Fig. \ref{fig:BFS_isotropic}(e)).
+These four nodal lines intersect the normal state FS at four points, $(k_x,k_y)=(\pm k_f/\sqrt{2},\pm k_f/\sqrt{2})$ (see Fig.\, \ref{fig:BFS_isotropic}(e)).
 In the presence of \dw SC, the normal state FS is gapped out leaving only these four points unaffected.
 Upon the introduction of a Zeeman field, these point nodes expand, giving rise to the formation of Bogoliubov Fermi surfaces (BFSs) as shown in the main text.
 However, all the four bands do not host BFSs.
 Only two bands $E_{++}$ and $E_{--}$ out of the four bands host four BFSs which is evident from Fig.\,\ref{fig:BFS_isotropic}(e-h).
 We also illustrate the appearance of BFSs in the $k_x-k_y$ plane for all four bands in Fig.\,\ref{fig:BFS_isotropic}(i-l) where only two bands $E_{--}$ and $E_{++}$ intersect the zero energy plane (see Fig.\,\ref{fig:BFS_isotropic}(j-k)) corroborating the emergence of BFSs as shown in Fig.\,\ref{fig:BFS_isotropic}(f-g).
 The area of intersection increases with the increase in $B$ as shown and mentioned in the main text.

-For the anisotropic SC, the nodal lines of \dw SC intersects the normal state FS at $(k_x,~k_y) = (0,\pm k_f)$ and $(\pm k_f,0)$ (see Fig.\,\ref{fig:BFS_anisotropic}(e)).
-In Fig.\,\ref{fig:BFS_anisotropic} (a-d), we depict all the four bands as a function of $k_x$ with $k_y=0$ and the other parameter values are chosen as the same as isotropic SC.
+For $\alpha=\pi/4$, the nodal lines of \dw SC intersects the normal state FS at $(k_x,~k_y) = (0,\pm k_f)$ and $(\pm k_f,0)$ (see Fig.\,\ref{fig:BFS_anisotropic}(e)).
+In Fig.\,\ref{fig:BFS_anisotropic} (a-d), we depict all the four bands as a function of $k_x$ with $k_y=0$ and the other parameter values are chosen as the same as $\alpha=0$.
 In the absence of any Zeeman field, the conduction and valence bands touch each other at $k_x=\pm k_f$.
-The Fermi surfaces and band structures in $k_x-k_y$ plane for the similar parameter values as for isotropic SC is depicted in Fig.\,\ref{fig:BFS_anisotropic}(e-h) and Fig.\,\ref{fig:BFS_anisotropic}(i-l), respectively.
-We observe that BFSs appears for the same bands as for the isotropic case but rotated by the angle of anisotropy \ie $\alpha=\pi/4$.
+The Fermi surfaces and band structures in $k_x-k_y$ plane for the similar parameter values as for $\alpha=0$ is depicted in Fig.\,\ref{fig:BFS_anisotropic}(e-h) and Fig.\,\ref{fig:BFS_anisotropic}(i-l), respectively.
+We observe that BFSs appears for the same bands as for the $\alpha=0$ case but rotated by the angle, $\alpha=\pi/4$.
 This occurs due to the rotation of the nodal lines of the \dw SC.